hervelao/my-data-science-tool-belt/README.md

 # Another way to do it could be: fig, ax = plt.subplots(2, 1, sharex=True)
 ```

+### Matplotlib & Seaborn Demonstration

-Below a small demonstration of the main graphics and tables that can be used with matplotlib and seaborn ([example gallery using seaborn](http://seaborn.pydata.org/examples/index.html))
+Below a small demonstration of the main graphics and tables that can be used with matplotlib and seaborn ([example gallery using seaborn](https://seaborn.pydata.org/index.html))

 ```python3
 # Import visualization libraries